How neuroscience beats PowerPoint coma

 Published 19 November 2015

-We’ve all experienced — and inflicted — the condition known as Death by PowerPoint.
+We’ve all experienced — and inflicted — the condition known as 'death by PowerPoint'.

 But there is a cure: Mix neuroscience with design with education theory and practice.

-Jared Horvath’s academic passion is translating the knowledge of neuroscience to enhance classroom teaching and learning.
+Dr Jared Horvath’s academic passion is translating the knowledge of neuroscience to enhance classroom teaching and learning.
 He has taught in US schools and is a researcher at Melbourne Graduate School of Education.

 He’ s now researching the impact of digital technology on learning, looking at effective combinations of text, audio and visuals.

-“Unfortunately we don’t truly learn things by just pouring data in any fashion into our heads,’’ Mr Horvath says.
-“Education research suggests learning only occurs if there is interaction, integration and reinforcement via different sensory channels.”
+“Unfortunately we don’t truly learn things by just pouring data in any fashion into our heads,’’ Dr Horvath says.

 “We intuitively know we need to see it, hear it, feel it, do it, think it and share it to learn it.”

-Mr Horvath has combed education, neuroscience and design literature to compile strategies to help people improve the PowerPoint presentation.
+Dr Horvath has combed education, neuroscience and design literature to compile strategies to help people improve the PowerPoint presentation.

 Fact 1: Neuroscience shows people can’t actually read and listen at the same time.